 Managing long-term and late side effects of a childhood brain tumor

-Based on the type of treatment your child received, the doctor will recommend what examinations and tests are needed to check for late effects.
-For children with craniopharyngioma, it is important to monitor the person’s visual, endocrine (hormone), and metabolic functions.
-As a result of the tumor and its treatment, hormone replacement (see below) is almost always needed.
+Based on the type of treatment your child received, the doctor will recommend the examinations and tests that are needed to check for late effects.
+For children with craniopharyngioma, it is important to monitor their weight, visual, endocrine (hormone), and metabolic functions.
+As a result of the tumor and its treatment, hormone replacement (see below) is often needed.

 Children who received treatment for craniopharyngioma often have problems with a slow metabolism, weight gain, and obesity.
 A regular exercise program and dietary changes to the foods they eat are often recommended.
-Consider talking with a dietitian who has experience in helping childhood cancer survivors manage this side effect.
-There are also clinical trials to help find new ways to manage weight gain in survivors of craniopharyngioma.
+Consider talking with a dietitian who has experience in helping survivors manage this side effect.
+There are also clinical trials to help find new ways to manage weight gain for survivors of craniopharyngioma.

 Hormone replacement is the use of medication to replace hormones that the body cannot produce enough on its own.
 It is often necessary for children with craniopharyngioma because the tumor or its treatment may damage parts of the brain that make hormones, including the pituitary gland and the hypothalamus.
 An endocrinologist is a doctor who specializes in problems with glands and the endocrine system.
 This specialist will work with you and your child to determine the hormonal therapy that is needed.

 The Children's Oncology Group (COG) has studied the physical and psychological effects that childhood survivors face.
 Based on these studies, COG has created recommendations for long-term follow-up care for childhood, adolescent, and young adult survivors that can be found on a separate website: www.survivorshipguidelines.org.